Vardhan-225/Amoskys/docs/DOCKER_USAGE.md

 RUN apt-get clean && rm -rf /var/lib/apt/lists/*
 ```

-This comprehensive Docker guide enables efficient container deployment and management of InfraSpectre in any environment.
+This comprehensive Docker guide enables efficient container deployment and management of Amoskys in any environment.